 Homework - There are four homework assignments.
-Problems may be a combination of short answer, essay, and computational.
-More details will be given in each assignment.
+Problems may be a combination of short answers, essay, and computational activities.
+Homework assignments are designed to reinforce course materials and ensure understanding and application of concepts.

 Final Project - Students will be required to develop a PPT presentation with voice-over/added narration to each slide.
-The topic of the final project is open-ended but must relate to the broad area of Business Analytics.
-It cannot be the same topic as the Course Paper below.
-More details will be given in the course shell.
+The topic of the final project is open-ended but must be relate to the broad area of Business Analytics.
+The Final Project topic cannot be the same as the Course Paper below.
+More details about the Final Project will be given in the course shell.

-Course Paper - Students will be required to develop a written paper not to exceed five pages.
-The paper will discuss how your current organization can use the concepts and techniques learned in class.
-You may also use a prior organization or an existing company of interest (i.e., Amazon) if you prefer.
+Course Paper - Students will be required to develop a written paper.
+The paper will be written in APA 7e format.
+The content of the paper will not exceed five papers.
+A cover page, abstract and reference page(s) are required.
+These are not included in the paper content page count.
+The paper will discuss how your current organization can use the concepts and techniques learned in this course.
+If preferred, you may also use a prior organization or an existing company of interest (i.e., Amazon, Walmart, etc.).
 Your paper should briefly introduce the company.
-It should then describe the application of at least three chapters or modules that we covered and how they are applicable.
+It should then describe the application of at least three chapters, modules or concepts that we covered and discuss how they are applicable.
 More details will be given in the course shell.
 NOTE: No formal data analysis is required for the course paper.

-Assignment Quantity Points Percent Discussions 10 (due weekly) 20 points each, 200 total 20% of course grade Homework 4 (due in weeks 2, 4, 6, 9) 100 points each, 400 total 40% of course grade Final Project 1 (due in week 10) 200 points each, 200 total 20% of course grade Course Paper 1 (due in week 10) 200 points each, 200 total 20% of course grade
+Activity Category Activity Details Activity Total Points Activity Percentage

+Discussions 10 (Weekly) @ 20 pts.
+200 20%

+Homework 4 (Due in Weeks 2, 4, 6, 400 40%

+9) @ 100 pts.

+Final Project 1 (Due in Week 10) 200 20%

+Course Paper 1 (Due in Week 10) 200 20%

+Total Course Points 1,000 100%

 Graduate

 92 - 100 A

 82 - 91 B

+72 - 81 C

+62 - 71 D

 Below 62 F